 Cyber risk is the risk of loss or damage due to failed or inadequate IT Security against cyber risks.
-The CBN Group has expanded its management of Cyber Risk with a Technology Risk Management Policy, Business Strategy for Technology and IT Controls Committee.
-This is supported by Citco Technology Management, which has dedicated framework covering areas such as Data Security, Data Privacy, Access Management and Change Management.
-The Management Board has determined that the overall Risk Appetite towards Cyber Risk as 'Medium'.
+The Bank seeks to maintain effective IT Security controls and protect its assets, including sensitive data, from cyber-attacks.
+The Bank is dedicated to protection of its information assets and systems from cyber related risk, with a commitment to Information Communication & Technology (ICT) Resilience as is relevant to its business and functions.
+The CBN Group enhances its management of Cyber Risk with an ICT Risk Management Framework, Technology Risk Management Policy, Business Strategy for Technology and IT Controls Committee.
+This is supported by Citco Technology Management, which has a dedicated framework covering areas such as Bank Technology, IT Security, Data Security, Data Privacy, Access Management and Change Management.
+The Management Board has determined that the overall Risk Appetite towards Cyber Risk as 'Medium' due to significant complexity in cyber security and the potential of risk outside its control.
+The Bank's seeks to maintain a robust cybersecurity and ICT risk management posture in line with industry standards and regulatory requirements.